secretstartups/handbook/security/index.html.md

 ### Two Factor Authentication and Time-based One Time Passwords

-All GitLab team-members should use two factor authentication (2FA) whenever possible.
+As stated in the [GitLab Password Policy Guidelines](https://about.gitlab.com/handbook/security/#gitlab-password-policy-guidelines), all GitLab team-members should use two factor authentication (2FA) whenever possible.

 1Password provides an alternative solution that does not require using your smartphone: 1Password Time-based One Time Passwords